Curious about how bankruptcy works and if it might be right for you?

 5. Who will go with me to my 341 meeting?

-In every bankruptcy case, there is a 341 meeting with the Trustee that the debtor (the person whose bankruptcy it is) must attend.
-Many clients are very nervous about this meeting.
-During this time, you will want the attorney that has been handling your case at your side and not someone that might not even be affiliated with the lawyer’s office, so ask the question up front.
-At Levitt & Slafkes, P.C. our attorneys will work on your case and attend the meeting with you.
+In every bankruptcy case, there is a 341 meeting with a bankruptcy Trustee that the debtor (the person whose bankruptcy it is) must attend.
+These meetings are currently being held on the phone or virtually.
+Many clients are very nervous about this meeting and it is therefore important that the attorney that has been handling your case also be on the meeting with you.
+At Levitt & Slafkes, P.C. our attorneys will work on your case and always attend the meeting with you.

 At Levitt & Slafkes, P.C.
 We Welcome Your Questions

-Bankruptcy offers hope and relief to those in need.
-At Levitt & Slafkes, P.C., we have dedicated the last thirty years of our lives to providing smart, effective legal representation, and we can provide it for you.
+Bankruptcy offers hope and financial relief to those in need.
+At Levitt & Slafkes, Bruce Levitt and Shelley Slafkes have dedicated the last thirty years of their lives to providing smart, effective legal representation, and we can provide it for you.
 Let us help you move into your brighter future.
 Contact us at (973) 323-2953 or contact us online to schedule a free consultation where you can ask all of your questions.

 We are proudly designated as a debt relief agency by an Act of Congress.
 We have proudly assisted consumers in filing for Bankruptcy Relief for over 30 years.
 The information on this website and blogs is for general information purposes only.
 Nothing should be taken as legal advice for any individual case or situation.